Documentation

 Solus Reference

-Everything you need to know — keybindings, plans, voice input, file handling, connections, and settings.
+Everything you need to know — keybindings, plans, diff review, Review Companion, automations, tasks, voice input, connections, and settings.

 Overview